 - Poor gas mileage, high fuel consumption

-- Engine cranks then shut off.
+- The engine cranks and then shuts off.

 How do you know the fuel pump is failing